MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 To resolve the 0x54b error, use these steps:

-- Check the network connectivity between client and Domain controller.
+- Check the network connectivity between the client and the Domain controller.
-- Verify if Preferred DNS Server is the correct DNS Server.
+- Verify if the Preferred DNS Server is the correct DNS Server.
 - Run `nltest /dsgetdc` (DC Discovery) to verify if you can discover a DC.

   For example: